linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 Every fact and image in the narrative came from news stories accessed via gdeltPyR.
 Using data wrangling and time series analysis techniques, we will order the stories chronologically to see how this active shooter event evolved in time.
 Moreover, we understand just how responsive the GDELT service is.
 Nearly one hour after the first gunshots were fired, GDELT had automatically geolocated this event to Las Vegas and catalogued it as a crisis involving firearms.
 The first GDELT report came at 23:15 PDT (06:15 in UTC time).
 News reports suggest the shooting started at 22:08 PDT (05:08 UTC)!
 We can even use time series analysis to build an alert for a city and specific type of event using GDELT data.

-It cannot go unnoticed that the example I present in this tutorial is trivial and simple.
-GDELT offers more data sets and supports higher order analysis.
-Data sets that are (or will be) availble via `gdeltPyR` include:
+It cannot go unnoticed that the example I present in this tutorial is very simple.
+However, <a href="https://www.gdeltproject.org/data.html" target="_blank">GDELT offers more data sets</a> that support higher orders of analysis.
+Data sets that are (or will be) available via `gdeltPyR` include:
 *  **Coming Soon** GDELT <a href="https://blog.gdeltproject.org/gdelt-visual-knowledge-graph-vgkg-v1-0-available/" target="_blank">Visual Global Knowledge Graph (VGKG)</a> - Access millions of images tied to news stories; includes metadata tags and other fields for higher order analysis of images, topics, and global news media
 *  **Coming Soon** <a href="https://blog.gdeltproject.org/announcing-the-american-television-global-knowledge-graph-tv-gkg/" target="_blank">American Television Global Knowledge Graph (TV-GKG)</a> - programmatic access to metadata of parsed closed captioning covering more than 150 English language  American television stations in 20 markets, some dating as far back as June 2009.
 Metadata and tags support higher order analysis
 * **Available** <a href="https://blog.gdeltproject.org/gdelt-global-knowledge-graph/" target="_blank">Global Knowledge Graph (GKG)</a> - parsed feed that links every person, organization, location, count, theme, news source, and event mentioned in news articles published worldwide into a single network
 *  **Coming Soon** <a href="https://blog.gdeltproject.org/gdelt-geo-2-0-api-debuts/" target="_blank">GDELT GEO 2.0 API</a>- map the geography of keyword based worldwide news using a keyword filter; updates every 15 minutes.
 *  **Available** <a href="https://blog.gdeltproject.org/gdelt-2-0-our-global-world-in-realtime/" target="_blank">Event mentions</a> - table that records every mention of an event over time, along with the timestamp the article was published
+*  **Available** <a href="https://blog.gdeltproject.org/gdelt-2-0-our-global-world-in-realtime/" target="_blank">Events Database</a> - catalog of worldwide activities (“events”) in over 300 categories from protests and military attacks to peace appeals and diplomatic exchanges.
+Each event record details 58 fields capturing different attributes of the event; machine translation coverage of all monitored content in 65 core languages, with a sample of an additional 35 languages hand translated.

 As you can see, GDELT is a powerful data set.
 But, what exactly is GDELT?
 Let's run through an introduction.